 - Place fried fish pieces on a wire rack to drain, if you have one.
 This will keep the fish as crisp as possible.
 Use paper towels to catch the oil drips underneath the rack.
 If you don’t have a wire rack, you can drain the fish pieces on a double layer of paper towels.

 - When all the fish pieces are fried, assemble your tacos.
 Heat the corn tortillas in a skillet till they become warm, fragrant, and flexible.
 Place 2 pieces of fried fish in each taco.
-Top with a bit of shredded lettuce, some diced tomato, 2 slices of avocado, and 1 tbsp of sour cream sauce.
+Top with a bit of shredded cabbage, some diced tomato, 2 slices of avocado, and 1 tbsp of sour cream sauce.
 Serve warm with fresh lime wedges.